cpjhenry/ind/README.md

 holidays, has also been added.
 Please see the man file for full list.

 ## Installation
-- Copy script to your local 'bin' directory, or somewhere in path.
+- Copy script to your local `bin` directory, or somewhere in path.
-- Copy 'getusage' to your local 'bin' directory, or somewhwere in path.
+- Copy **getusage** to your local `bin` directory, or somewhwere in path.
-- Copy man file to your local 'share/man' directory or somewhere in manpath.
+- Copy man file to your local `share/man` directory or somewhere in manpath.

 ## History
 This project was inspired by Harry Turtledove's _Agent of Byzantium_.
 As an